 Our graduates go on to work in a many different fields, ranging from international development, teaching, and finance, to public health.
 In all of these fields, the sort of cultural awareness you'll get from our language, literature, and culture classes will help you develop a truly international point of view.
 Even more, however, you'll take away an intellectual experience that will last with you the rest of your life.
 We invite you to investigate our offerings on our website and then get in touch with one of our Undergraduate Advisors or Undergraduate Departmental Representatives.

-TOP ROW, left to right: Fernando Rosenberg (Undergraduate Advising head, Hispanic Studies), Silvia Monteleone (Italian Studies), Dian Fox (Hispanic Studies), Gabriela Nenciu (French and Francophone Studies), Catherine Theobald (French and Francophone Studies); Michael Randall (chair of Romance Studies, French and Francophone Studies), Azlin Perdomo (Hispanic Studies), Raysa Mederos (Hispanic Studies), Martine Voiret (Undergraduate Advising head, French and Francophone Studies), Hollie Harder (Director of Language Programs, French and Francophone Studies), Katie Dickinson (Program Coordinator), Paola Servino (Co-Chair and Undergraduate Advising head, Italian Studies).
+TOP ROW, left to right: Fernando Rosenberg (chair of Romance studies, Hispanic Studies), Silvia Monteleone (Italian Studies), Dian Fox (Hispanic Studies), Gabriela Nenciu (French and Francophone Studies), Catherine Theobald (French and Francophone Studies); Michael Randall (French and Francophone Studies), Azlin Perdomo (Hispanic Studies), Raysa Mederos (Hispanic Studies), Martine Voiret (Undergraduate Advising head, French and Francophone Studies), Hollie Harder (Director of Language Programs, French and Francophone Studies), Katie Dickinson (Academic administrator), Paola Servino (Co-Chair and Undergraduate Advising head, Italian Studies).

-missing from Photograph: Jerónimo Arellano (Hispanic Studies), Clémentine Fauré-Bellaïche (french and francophone studies), Jim Mandrell (Hispanic Studies).
+missing from Photograph: Jerónimo Arellano (Hispanic Studies), Clémentine Fauré-Bellaïche (french and francophone studies), Jim Mandrell (Undergraduate advising head, Hispanic Studies).

-BOTTOM ROW, left to right: Ellen Rounseville (Academic Administrator), Elena González Ros (Hispanic Studies), Mary Burstin (HIspanic Studies), Jorge Arteta (Hispanic Studies), Lucía Reyes de Deu (Hispanic Studies).
+BOTTOM ROW, left to right: Ellen Rounseville (program coordinator), Elena González Ros (Hispanic Studies), Mary Burstin (HIspanic Studies), Jorge Arteta (Hispanic Studies), Lucía Reyes de Deu (Hispanic Studies).

 December 2015 photograph